-- Decide what percentage (1 to 100) you would like American Prairie to receive and name our legal name, American Prairie Foundation, along with the percentage you chose, on the beneficiary form.
+- Provide our legal name (American Prairie Foundation) on the form and enter the percentage (1 to 100) you would like American Prairie to receive.
 You may need to include our address or federal tax ID number:

 Legal Name: American Prairie Foundation